ashwinreddy/blog/_posts/2020-8-19-pragmatism.md

 tags: [philosophy, epistemology]
 ---

-An art teacher said the most important features of any art piece are the time and place of its creation.
-These give us the context.
-We can consider what questions people were asking then and there.
-We can figure out what that society valued.

-One value in the information age is critical thinking, constructing good arguments and refuting sophistry.
-To think critically is to be brave.
-Brave enough to propose ideas that may be wrong.
-Brave enough to thoroughly investigate those ideas anyway.
-Brave enough to accept the results of such investigations, wherever they lead us.
+In the information age, we value critical thinking for its efficacy in constructing good arguments and refuting sophistry.
+Thinking critically is a reflection of bravery.
+The bravery to propose ideas that may be wrong and thoroughly investigate those ideas anyway.

 In that spirit, let's ponder whether we will update our conception of critical thinking.
 We'll see that the traditional Enlightenment view of reason is faulty for a number of reasons, update it to a model that cares less about truth _per se_, and explain its advantages.

 # Think Fast

 Humans are not purely rational thinkers.
-Daniel Kahneman's *Thinking, Fast and Slow*, Dan Ariely's *Predictably Irrational*, and Hugo Mercer & Dan Sperber's *The Enigma of Reason* (why are there so many Dans?) are a few books that discuss the cognitive biases of humans, but I don't have to tell you that people do stupid things all the time.
-We're also good at making up reasons why things are true and then believing them.
+The following books on cognitive biases are a testament to that: [^dan]

+[^dan]: Why are there so many Dans?

+* Daniel Kahneman's *Thinking, Fast and Slow*
+* Dan Ariely's *Predictably Irrational*
+* Hugo Mercer & Dan Sperber's *The Enigma of Reason*

-These findings are not shocking.
+This should not be too shocking.
 From an evolutionary standpoint, intelligence is only good insofar as it improves fitness, and our troglodyte ancestors survived with minimal understanding of their world.
 The cave man doesn't know why he's disgusted by a rotting carcass or why he enjoys sex, but the resulting behaviors help him survive and reproduce.

 But our society assumes you _can_ reason abstractly.
 The Enlightenment movement, which developed in Europe in the 18th century, focused on the role of reason in human endeavors.
 It birthed the scientific method and the principles of democracy that undergird the American political system.
 We assume that people can reason about the government that will work best for them.
 We assume that scientific work will paint a more accurate picture of the world for everyone.